NextGenTechBar/HemmTree/README.md

 * <b>BRG: </b>Solder pin D4 permenantly to GND
 * <b>GRB: </b>Solder pin D15 permenatly to GND

+<b>Too Bright?</b> By default, strips operate at maximum brightness.
+Optionally, you can connect a potentiometer to control how bright the strip is.
+To do this, solder pin D14 permenantly to ground to put the ESP32 in custom brightness mode.
+Then connect a potentiometer to pin D34 (power the ends of the potentiometer with GND and 3.3 volts).
+Note: brightness changes will only be reflected when the strip changes state.

 <br><br>

 ### FIRMWARE UPDATES